 Straightening an Old Kelly

 A bent kelly takes a beating as it is forced through the rotary drive bushings.
-Some repair centers have straightening presses that can straighten kelly and accurately check the run-out.
+Some repair centers have straightening presses to straighten Kelly and accurately check the run-out.

 If Your Kelly is Too Far Gone, Your best bet is to buy a new kelly.